 No animal organization can properly serve the animals without focusing on the vital need of spaying and neutering.
 One female dog and one female cat can be responsible for one-half million births in a seven-year period.
 Since October of 1993, we have assisted with the cost of over 7,000 sterilization surgeries.
 We expect to become even more aggressive in our efforts to ensure that every dog and cat is spayed or neutered.
 A natural consequence will be that no unwanted dog or cat will face the perils of life as a stray and the number of animals received at the shelter will decrease.
 Under Virginia law and City of Danville ordinance, every dog and cat adopted from an animal shelter must be spayed or neutered and every national animal welfare organization supports that requirement.
 We agree wholeheartedly with that law and are in compliance with it.

 We offer spay/neuter assistance to residents of Danville and Pittsylvania County.
-Beginning in 2012, we once again offer a $25 rebate.
+Please call 799-0843 for information.
+The program changes at various times.